smolquants/y2k-audit-2022/audit/oracle-manipulation.md

 - Meaning, price discovery should occur solely through this lone pool, making it an easy target for price manipulation
 - An attacker could purchase a Y2K put on MIM, mint MIM through Abracadabra, sell into the Curve pool to trigger a depeg, collect on Y2K and repay the MIM loan
-- Upfront capital required to execute this attack is ~52M USD given current liquidity conditions on the MIM Curve metapool
+- Upfront capital to execute this attack requires a ~47M MIM mint, given current liquidity conditions on the MIM Curve metapool
 - Slippage lost on Curve, however, would only be ~230K USD
 - The attack is **not** currently possible due to borrow caps on Abracadabra being fully exhausted
-- Y2K should consider implementing caps on risk vault deposits at or near this Curve slippage loss amount to completely eliminate the profitability of this attack in the event Abracadabra increases new borrows in the future
+- Y2K should consider implementing caps on risk vault deposits at or near this Curve slippage loss amount to completely eliminate the profitability of the attack in the event Abracadabra increases new borrows in the future

 ## Background